 Discover more Chrysanthemum and blooming teas in the Sips by Tea Shop.

 Yellow tea is the most overlooked out of the six main “true tea” types - meaning it’s made from the leaves of the Camellia sinensis plant, like classic black tea or green tea.
-Yellow tea is considered the rarest because it is processed with a few special steps.
+Yellow tea is considered to be a rare tea because it is processed with a few special steps.
 Only the best quality leaves are picked for a process called “sealed yellowing” which involves frying, wrapping, and steaming the leaves.
 These steps are repeated for up to three days until the tea leaves are perfectly dried.
 Yellow tea has 3x more antioxidants than green tea and brews a beautiful and distinct golden color.

 Yellow tea tastes extremely smooth and delicate with a malty aroma.
 The result from “sealed yellowing” is similar to green tea, but with a mellower, lighter flavor and zero grassiness due to more oxidation.

 Highly prized by tea collectors and tea connoisseurs, pu-erh is a fermented tea produced in Yunnan province, China from a big leaf variety of the Camellia sinensis.
 There are two main types of pu-erh resulting from different production methods – raw and ripe.
 Raw pu-erh has been produced for thousands of years and is allowed to age naturally, while ripe pu-erh was developed in the 1970s using a special "wet piling" fermentation process that creates a dark, earthy flavor profile within only a few months, as opposed to several years.